 Queue communication is inherently asynchronous in that messages are sent to a queue and received from a queue in separate processes.
-In addition, you can perform receive operations asynchronously in that the person who wants to receive a message can call the BeginReceive method for any given queue and then immediately go on to other tasks without waiting for a reply.
+In addition, you can perform receive operations asynchronously.
+The person who wants to receive a message can call themethod for any given queue and then immediately go on to other tasks without waiting for a reply.
 This is very different from what is known as synchronous communication.

 In synchronous communication, the sender of a request must wait for a response from the intended receiver before performing other tasks.
 The amount of time that the sender must wait depends entirely on the amount of time it takes for the receiver to process the request and send a response.

-For more information on asynchronous processing in message queues, see Asynchronous Message Processing.
+For more information on asynchronous processing in message queues, see.

 You can help secure the content of messages that you send and receive in the following ways:

-- You can use access control rights to restrict users with ACL-based security and code with code access security from sending messages to, or reading messages from, a particular queue on a computer.
+You can use access control rights to restrict users with ACL-based security and to restrict code with code access security from sending messages to—or reading messages from—a particular queue on a computer.